sfigg/commercialization-public/docset/customize/mdm/implement-server-side-mobile-application-management.md

 </ol>

 If the MAM device is properly configured for MDM enrollment, then the Enroll only to device management link will be displayed in **Settings>Accounts>Access work or school**.
 The user can click on this link, provide their credentials, and the enrollment will be changed to MDM.
 Their Azure AD account will not be affected.

+## Skype for Business Compliance with MAM

+Skype for Business implemented the "LOB Tattoo", which is a resource change that allows unenlightened apps to work with MAM.
+The following table explains Office release channels and release dates for Skype for Business compliance with MAM feature.